floyd68/appleinmodernpc/README.md

-# Apple in PC
+# Apple in Modern PC

-AIPC(Apple in PC) is an Apple //e computer emulator for Windows.
+AIMPC(Apple in Modern PC) is an Apple //e computer emulator for Windows 7+, forked from sosaria7/appleinpc.

-AIPC is open source under GPL and free to use.
+AIMPC is open source under GPL and free to use.

 Features include:
   - Emulates Apple //e enhanced computer